mspiez/network-automation-tools/09-Telegraf-and-Grafana/README.md

 # Telgraf and Grafana

 Collecting metrics using Telegraf and Prometheus is great, but without proper visualization it is not that useful.
-Obviously using prometheus query language(promQL) could be used directly form Prometheus instance, but still it is much more intuitive to look at Grafana UI.
+Obviously using prometheus query language(promQL) can be used directly form Prometheus instance, but still it is much more intuitive to use Grafana UI.

-In this tutorial, metrics around uptime, CPU, memory, interfaces are being collected from R1 and R2, passed to Prometheus and finally presented in Grafana UI.
-There no much more work to be done then just run following command:
+In this tutorial, metrics like uptime, CPU, memory, interfaces are being collected from R1 and R2, passed to Prometheus and finally presented in Grafana UI.
+There not much more work to be done then just run following command:

 ```
 $ docker-compose up